Transportation Security

 Training Course on the Security of Radioactive Sources During Transport

-The National Institute for Nuclear Research (ININ) and World Institute for Nuclear Security (WINS) jointly organised a regional training course on The security of radioactive sources during transport from 2-5 July 2019 in Mexico.
+The National Institute for Nuclear Research (ININ) and WINS jointly organised a regional training course on The security of radioactive sources during transport from 2-5 July 2019 in Mexico.

 Back to Radioactive Source Security Collection